Valeria-Romero/DictionaryEntry/README.md

 Had some trouble with the repository but I think I resolved it.<br/>
 This has be coded in HTML<br/>
-Lookinf forward for the next practice
+Looking forward for the next practice